-[NOTE: If the affirmative defense of Penal Law § 121.14 applies, omit the final two paragraphs of the above charge, and substitute the following: 4
+[NOTE: If the affirmative defense of Penal Law § 121.14 applies, omit the final two paragraphs of the above charge, and substitute the following:

-If you find that the People have not proven beyond a reasonable doubt any one or more of those elements, you must find the defendant not guilty of this crime.
+If you find that the People have not proven beyond a reasonable doubt either one or both of those elements, you must find the defendant not guilty of this crime.

-If you find that the People have proven beyond a reasonable doubt each of those elements, you must consider an affirmative defense the defendant has raised.
-Remember, if you have already found the defendant not guilty of Aggravated Strangulation you will not consider the affirmative defense.
+If you find that the People have proven beyond a reasonable doubt both of those elements, you must consider an affirmative defense the defendant has raised.
+Remember, if you have already found the defendant not guilty of Aggravated Strangulation, you will not consider the affirmative defense.